versionone/VersionOne.SDK.Java.APIClient/README.md

          Add Customer Header
          3
          ******************/

-        return result.getAssets();
     }

 ```

-## Learn By Example: Updates
+## Updating Data

-Updating assets through the APIClient involves calling the Save method on the IServices object.
+Updating assets with the Java SDK involves calling the Save method on the IServices object.

 ### How to update a scalar attribute on an asset